seven-of-eleven/designare-z390-opencore-efi/README.md

 - Add`revpatch=sbvmm` to  **boot-args** (if you want to update through the System Settings, otherwise just download the full installer)

 After updating:

+- **CHECK IF FILEVAULT IS ENABLED !!!!**
+  - Disable it immediately.
+Wait for complete disabling b/f you restart.

 - Reset **SecureBootModel** to **Default** (or **j160** for MacPro7,1)
 - Enable all WiFi and Bluetooth kexts (latest versions already included in the EFI)